Are you looking for beautiful hidden gems in Indonesia to get off the beaten path?

 by Marya from The BeauTraveler

-Bandung, Indonesia’s third-largest city, is known as a favorite getaway for people who live in the capital city, Jakarta.
-There are many reasons to love this city: cool climate, beautiful scenery surrounded by volcanic mountains, affordable shopping, delicious Sundanese food, music, and many more.
+Bandung, Indonesia’s third-largest city, is a favourite getaway for people living in Jakarta’s capital city.
+There are many reasons to love this city: a cool climate, beautiful scenery surrounded by volcanic mountains, affordable shopping, delicious Sundanese food, music, and many more.

 During the Dutch-colonial days, Bandung was a famous holiday destination for the wealthy Dutch at the time, they even nicknamed it “Paris van Java.”
 You can feel the Dutch colonial influence around the city by spotting Dutch colonial heritage architecture, such as the governor’s office building called Gedung Sate, Grand Preanger Hotel, Savoy Homann Bidakara Hotel, and Gedung Merdeka.
 The latter is also currently known as the Museum of the Asian-African Conference, the conference that had a vital role in creating the Non-Aligned Movement during the Cold War.

-There are many activities you can do in Bandung, depending on your purpose here.
+You can do many activities in Bandung, depending on your purpose here.
 For those who prefer relaxing while enjoying nature, you can visit Lembang, the resort area in the North of Bandung with many tourist attractions nearby, or you can go to Ciwidey in the southern part, where you can relish the magnificent crater Kawah Putih, then try glamorous camping at Rancabali Lakeside Glamping.

-If taking pictures is more like your jam, Bandung offers you its hidden gems that you can’t miss.
-From the breathtaking cliff at Tebing Keraton, to the 27-million-year old ancient seamount at Stone Garden Geopark.
+If taking pictures is more like your jam, Bandung offers you hidden gems that you can’t miss.
+From the breathtaking cliff at Tebing Keraton to the 27-million-year-old ancient seamount at Stone Garden Geopark.
 There’s a place for everyone in the capital city of West Java province in Indonesia.

 by Vicki from Vicki Viaja

 While most visitors to the Indonesian city of Yogyakarta usually only look at the tourist attractions in the city, many are unaware that there are also some great places to experience in the surrounding area.
-One of these truly special places is the Chicken Church.
-This unique place is considered a real Indonesia backpacker tip.
+One of these extraordinary places is the Chicken Church.
+This unique place is considered a real Indonesian backpacker tip.

 The church is not only unique from the outside with its unusual chicken design.
-Also, the inside of the Chicken Church surprises its visitors with colorful wall paintings and winding corridors.
-Each floor looks a bit different, and therefore it is worth to have a look at the whole church.
+Also, the inside of the Chicken Church surprises its visitors with colourful wall paintings and winding corridors.
+Each floor looks a bit different, so it is worth looking at the whole church.

-The small entrance fee also includes a snack, which you can enjoy on the outside part of the church.
+The small entrance fee also includes a snack, which you can enjoy in the outer part of the church.
 From here, you also have a spectacular view of the surrounding jungle.
 You can also look down from the beak and crown of the chicken.

 Even though the church was supposed to represent a dove, it is now known today as Chicken Church.
 To reach the church, you can either hike a bit through the surrounding jungle – beware, it can get muddy and slippery during the rainy season – or park in the adjacent parking lot.

-The villages here were apparently coloured in these vibrant shades in a scheme dreamt up my local students who paired with a paint company to bring tourism to the poorer areas of the city.
+The villages here were apparently coloured in these vibrant shades in a scheme dreamt up by my local students, who paired with a paint company to bring tourism to the city’s poorer areas.
 There are three adjoined villages to visit – Kampung Biru (the ‘blue village’, painted in the colours of the local football team!), and ‘Kampung Warna Warni Jodipan’ and ‘Kampung Tridi’ (the rainbow villages).

-Malang is the easiest place to arrange a day trip to Tumpak Sewu Waterfall.
-While the trek down to to the falls was admittedly a little scary (find out why here!), this exercersion couldn’t have been more worth it.
-I credit this waterfall as being the best I have ever visited, and even got to see the beautiful Kipas Biru Falls on the same day as well!
+Malang is the most accessible place to arrange a day trip to Tumpak Sewu Waterfall.
+While the trek down to the falls was admittedly a little scary (find out why here!), this excursion couldn’t have been more worth it.
+I credit this waterfall as being the best I have ever visited, and I even got to see the beautiful Kipas Biru Falls on the same day!

 by Nina from Plantiful Travels

 The Banyu Wana Amertha is a stunning waterfall in Bedugul, Bali.
 This hidden gem is one of the most untouched waterfalls and one of the best places to visit in Bali.
-Although very few people have even heard of Banyu Wana Amertha and it therefore is not popular (yet), it is advised to go there early to make the most of the visit and to catch the magical morning light.
+Although very few people have even heard of Banyu Wana Amertha and it, therefore, is not famous (yet), it is advised to go there early to make the most of the visit and to catch the magical morning light.

-There is an entrance fee of IDR 20,000/ person and an additional parking fee of IDR 5,000/ car or IDR 2,000/ motorbike and the waterfalls are only a short 15 minute walk from the car park.
+There is an IDR 20,000 per person entrance fee and an additional parking fee of IDR 5,000/ car or IDR 2,000/ motorbike.
+The waterfalls are only a short 15-minute walk from the car park.

-Another reason why this dramatic waterfall should be on any Indonesia bucket list is that there is a total of three waterfalls there.
+Another reason this dramatic waterfall should be on any Indonesian bucket list is that there are three waterfalls there.
 Bhunanasari is a breathtaking waterfall with multiple water streams cascading down a boulder.
-Spray Waterfall can be accessed after a 5 minute walk from Bhunanasari and is about 40 meters tall.
-After walking another 5 minutes the least impressive waterfall of all three, the Twin Waterfalls can be reached.
+Spray Waterfall can be accessed after a 5-minute walk from Bhunanasari and is about 40 meters tall.
+After walking another 5 minutes, the least impressive waterfall of all three, the Twin Waterfalls, can be reached.

 by Sean from Living Out Lau